Anne Heche's Ex James Tupper Posts Tribute to Her: 'Love You Forever'

 A spokesperson for the LAPD told ET that Heche "had narcotics in her system" when she crashed, with cocaine was found in her blood, law enforcement sources told multiple outlets.

-"Anne Heche is now being investigated for Felony Traffic DUI," the LAPD spokesperson told ET.
+"Anne Heche is now being investigated for Felony Traffic DUI," the LAPD spokesperson told ET at the time.
 "Right now, what has been found is a presence of narcotics in her system, however additional testing is required because we have to rule out additional substances administered at the hospital."

 REALTED CONTENT: